We can't find the internet

 Cruising the Aegean & Picnicing on the Water

-Today it’s time to head down to the region’s enticing sea, where we’ll pamper ourselves with a day out on the water.
-After having a quick swim in the pristine waters off a private beach, we’ll hop on a sailboat and cruise over to the nearby island of Paleo Trikeri Island.
-Once on the small island, we’ll head towards its most famous landmark, an impressive monastery dedicated to the Virgin Mary and built in 1825 at the site of where an ancient icon of the virgin was said to be miraculously found at the base of an olive tree.
-We’ll have a guided tour of the monastery and its museum, learning about the site’s incredible history, including its role as a place of exile for thousands of left-wing Greek women during the 1940’s.
-One the way back, Carolina will prepare a fisherman's soup for us right on the boat.
-To end our day, we’ll visit one of its local seafront tavernas in Volos for a beautiful dinner by the sea featuring fish and seafood as fresh as can be.
+We’ll drive to the seaside village of Milina, where we’ll board a sailboat and cruise across the Aegean to the small island of Paleio Trikeri.
+Once on the island, we’ll head toward its most famous landmark, an impressive monastery dedicated to the Virgin Mary and built in 1825 on the site where an ancient icon of the Virgin was said to have been miraculously discovered beneath an olive tree.
+We’ll visit with the caretakers of the monastery and learn about its remarkable history, including its use as a place of exile for thousands of left-wing Greek women during the 1940s.

 Day 7